Australia’s trusted immunisation experts

 Helen is a Senior Research Fellow at NCIRS and has a conjoint academic appointment as Senior Lecturer in The University of Sydney Children’s Hospital Westmead Clinical School.
 Following completion of a PhD in parasitology, Helen completed further training as an epidemiologist, in the Masters of Applied Epidemiology (MAE) program.
 Helen has worked at NCIRS for over 15 years, across the areas of disease surveillance, immunisation policy and vaccine safety.
 She is the technical editor of the Australian Immunisation Handbook.

 Karyn Phillips provides business support for NCIRS.
 She is a graduate from the Australian College of Health Services Executives Management Training Program, with qualifications in Health Information Management.
 Karyn has experience in business management, including organisational and financial management for hospital services, as well as experience in patient services and quality management.

 Stoy Drinic manages the research grants and contracts at NCIRS.
 Stoy has over 10 years’ experience in research administration and management gained at funding agencies and in the university sector.
 Stoy has expertise in pre- and post- award grants management, project management and operational planning.
 Stoy holds a Bachelor of Science from the University of Newcastle.

 Salema Barrett is the Communication Manager for NCIRS.
 She has a degree in biomedical science, majoring in microbiology and parasitology, and a graduate certificate in marketing management.
 Salema has over 20 years experience in sales, marketing and communications within the life science industry.
-Salema joined NCIRS in 2016 and her role is to manage the development and implementation of the NCIRS communications program.
+Salema joined NCIRS in 2016 and her role is to lead strategy development and implementation of marketing and communications across NCIRS program areas.